Trends and climate

 The only field where French law has allowed leniency programmes is in antitrust matters.
 Similar to the United States, companies in France can report cartel activity to the French authorities in order to avoid or reduce penalties.
 Under the French system, the company which is the first to report cartel activity that the authority is not already aware of can benefit from total immunity.
 Other companies which wish to report illegal activity and cooperate with the French authorities can be offered a fine reduction.

-In relation to corruption, there is no such leniency programme in the current legal framework, nor is one contemplated.
-This topic has not been part of the discussion for the new legislation on corruption.
+In relation to corruption, there is no such leniency programme in the current legal framework

 What penalties are available to the courts for violations of corruption laws by individuals?